laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/hugging-face-model-deployment-tutorial.md

 # How to Deploy Hugging Face Models

-## Step 1: Getting Started with Gimlet
+## Step 1: Getting Started With Gimlet

 Log in to Gimlet by connecting your GitHub or GitLab account.
 After signing in, you should see the repositories you have access to in Gimlet.